tuobangli/author_ber12/README.md

-using matrix dissimilarity and generating more derivatives (visulazation) and application in medicines and agriculture.
+using matrix dissimilarity and derivatives (visulazation) and application in medicines .

 pnas nexus